Orange and Apple French Toast Casserole

 This orange and apple French toast casserole is perfect for this time.
 I prepare the casserole the night before, then bake it off the next morning.
 It can stay warm in the oven, covered for hours so I can offer visitors a warm and comfy breakfast.
 After all, why not start the day as you mean to go on, eating!

 I used a buttery brioche bread for extra flavor, but you can use any of your favorite bread.
 I chose not to add any sweetener to the egg mix as there is vanilla and orange juice in there to sweeten and the special melted butter, orange and maple syrup drizzle also adds great flavor and sweetness.

-Serving tip: If you have people coming and going (as happens to me), you can keep the casserole warm in a 200°F degree oven covered with foil.
+If you have people coming and going (as happens to me), you can keep the casserole warm in a 200°F degree oven covered with foil.
 Just put it back into the oven after you’ve allowed it to cool down from its initial cooking.

-- 12 slices brioche bread cut into 1-inch cubes
+- 12 slices brioche bread, cut into 1-inch cubes

-- 3 medium red apples peeled and cut into small pieces
+- 3 medium red apples, peeled and cut into small pieces

-- 1 cup raisins
+- 1 cup (220 grams) raisins

 - 8 large eggs

-- 1/2 cup milk
+- 1/2 cup (230 ml) milk

-- 3/4 cup Simply Orange orange juice plus 2 teaspoons
+- 3/4 cup (177 ml) orange juice, plus 2 teaspoons

 - 1 teaspoon vanilla